-The main challenges here is in heating climates the metal base, metal or membrane roof, and walls are all a challenge for mold prevention.
+The main challenge here is in heating climates the metal base, metal or membrane roof, and walls are all a challenge for mold prevention.

 If this style of trailer is used in heating climates, you can build up off the metal trailer to avoid condensation and mold below, a technique illustrated in this post.

-With the roof, you cannot have an exterior vapour barrier (and a double vapour barrier is too risky).
+With the roof, you cannot have an exterior vapor barrier (and a double vapor barrier is too risky).
 You would need to fill in the ceiling with 2 part spray foam or rigid foam + spray foam as outlined in the van post.

-The walls can be wood that in uninsulated, that can work.
+The walls can be wood that is uninsulated, that can work.
 If you add insulation you get into much trickier territory.

 This trailer would work really well in climates where you don’t heat the interior.
 Either AC use or no heating or cooling would mean you don’t have these issues with the metal trailer base and roof.